afirazz/levellaunch-back-end/README.md

 ## Project Requirements
 This crowdfunding project must:

-- [x] Be separated into two distinct projects: an API built using the Django Rest Framework and a website built using React.
-[React front end coming soon!]
+- [x] Be separated into two distinct projects: an API built using the Django Rest Framework and a website built using React. *(AZ Note: Coming soon on the React front end!)*
 - [x] Have a cool name, bonus points if it includes a pun and/or missing vowels.
 - [ ] Have a clear target audience.
 - [x] Have user accounts.
 A user should have at least the following attributes: